 There are hundreds of warm gray paint shades from dozens of providers.
 Understanding what makes each color different will go a long way towards helping you choose a color that you love.

 Undertones make all the difference in the color tone of gray paint.
 As a rule, the cooler grays have blue undertones, green, or purple undertones and warm tone grays have yellow or brown undertones.
-However, paints with cool undertones like blue and purple can still be warm in tone.
+However, paints with cool undertones like blue and purple can still appear warm toned.

-When deciding on which undertones work best in your space, look at the other color elements in the room like the flooring, brick, and metal finishes.
+When deciding on which undertones work best in your space, look at the other color elements in the room including the flooring, brick, metal finishes, and other paint colors visible.
+Use a warm gray that complements the undertones of the other room elements.
 For example, if your room has red brick elements and gold metal finishes, choose a warmer-toned gray paint color.

 Light Reflectance Value in Warm Gray Paint Colors